vintaclectic/website-content/post/express/express-cors/index.md

 If you hit `/without-cors` with a fetch request from a different origin, it's going to raise the CORS issue.

-All you need to do to make things work out is to require the `cors` package linked above, and pass it in as a middleware function to an endpoint request handler:
+All you need to do to make things work smoothly, is to require the `cors` package linked above, and pass it in as a middleware function to an endpoint request handler:

 ```js
 const express = require('express')